you-wouldnt-reverse-engineer-a-rat/truemove3-re/README.md

 reverse engineering of the truemove3 sensor used by rival gaming mice developed by pixart

+it has now become clear that the truemove3 sensor is heavily based on the PMW3360, they appear to have the same register map. it is unclear what additional features pixart included in this version of the chip, and what behaves differently from the PMW3360

 ### Pin Configuration

 The pinout of the truemove3 is afawk identical to the PMW3360